How colleges are nurturing the next generation of entrepreneurs

 At Brigham Young University, which ranked second on The Princeton Review’s list of best undergraduate entrepreneurial programs this year, 320 companies started in the last five years have raised $430 million in funding.

-Yale University’s commitment to entrepreneurship is so robust that a new center — Tsai CITY — will launch new programming in the fall, with a physical “innovation corridor” to open in two years.
+Yale University’s commitment to entrepreneurship is so robust that a new center — the Tsai Center for Innovative Thinking at Yale — will launch new programming in the fall, with a physical “innovation corridor” to open in two years.
 That’s thanks to Joseph Tsai, an alum who is the co-founder and executive vice-chair of Alibaba Group.

 RELATED: Student Startup Helps College Football Programs Recruit Smarter